pretix/pretix-docs/docs/topics/products.md

 #### Fixed group packages

 If you want to sell group tickets in fixed sizes, e.g. a table of eight at your gala dinner, you can use product bundles.
-Assuming you already set up a ticket for admission of single persons, you then set up a second product **Table (8 persons)** with a discounted full price.
+Assuming you already set up a ticket for admission of individual persons, you then set up a second product **Table (8 persons)** with a discounted full price.
 Then, head to the **Bundled products** tab of that product and add one bundle configuration to include the single admission product **eight times**.
 Next, create an unlimited quota mapped to the new product.

 This way, the purchase of a table will automatically create eight tickets, leading to a correct calculation of your total quota and, as expected, eight persons on your check-in list.
 You can even ask for the individual names of the persons during checkout.

 #### Minimum order amount